unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_06.-Tutorial---Reminder:-Adding-Filesystems-to-an-Application.md

   if this parameter is omitted, QEMU will think it runs a raw file
 * `-nographic` - prints the output of QEMU to the standard output, it doesn't open a graphical window

-#### Run with qemu-guest
+**Run with qemu-guest**

-[qemu-guest](https://github.com/unikraft/kraft/blob/staging/scripts/qemu-guest) is the script used by kraft to run its QEMU/KVM images.
+[qemu-guest](https://github.com/unikraft/kraft/blob/staging/scripts/qemu-guest) is the script used by kraft to run its QEMU / KVM images.
 Before looking at the command, take some time to look through the script, and maybe figure out the arguments needed for our task.

-To run a QEMU/KVM application using `qemu-guest`, we use:
+To run a QEMU / KVM application using `qemu-guest`, we use:

 ```
 $ ./qemu-guest -e guest_fs/ -k build/06-adding-filesystems_kvm-x86_64